Cohen-Macaulayness of absolute integral closures: Introduction

-The main goal of this paper is to prove the following result, stating roughly that absolute integral closures of excellent noetherian domains are Cohen-Macaulay (CM) in mixed characteristic.
+Recall that Cohen--Macaulay (CM) modules $M$ over a noetherian ring $R$ are exceptionally well-behaved $R$-modules; for instance, they are flat over any noetherian normalization of $\mathrm{Spec}(R)$ and have extremely simple local cohomology.
+The main commutative algebra result of this paper is following, stating roughly that absolute integral closures of excellent noetherian domains are CM in mixed characteristic.

-\begin{theorem}[see Theorem~\ref{AICVanishLocalCoh}, Corollary~\ref{CMRegSeqAIC}] Let $R$ be an excellent noetherian domain with an absolute integral closure $R^+$.
-Then the $R/p^nR$-module $R^+/p^nR^+$ is Cohen-Macaulay for all $n \geq 1$.
-(In fact, if $R$ is local and complete, the $p$-adic completion $\widehat{R^+}$ is Cohen-Macaulay over $R$; see Corollary~\ref{CMPlusComp}.) \end{theorem}
+\begin{theorem}[see Theorem~\ref{AICVanishLocalCoh}, Corollary~\ref{CMRegSeqAIC}] Let $R$ be an excellent domain with an absolute integral closure $R^+$.
+Then the $R/p^nR$-module $R^+/p^nR^+$ is Cohen--Macaulay\footnote{In fact, if $R$ is a complete noetherian local domain, we show that the $p$-adic completion $\widehat{R^+}$ is Cohen--Macaulay over $R$ in see Corollary~\ref{CMPlusComp}.
+The hypothesis on $R$ in the previous sentence turns out to not be necessary: the recent paper \cite{BMPSTWW} explains how to deduce directly from Theorem~\ref{RPlusCMIntro} that the $p$-adic completion $\widehat{R^+}$ is Cohen--Macaulay for any local excellent domain $R$.
+We also further note that $\widehat{R^+}$ was recently shown to be a domain by Heitmann \cite{HeitmannRPlusDomain} under mild extra assumptions on $R$ (such as analytic irreducibility).} for all $n \geq 1$. \end{theorem}

-In the essential special case where $R$ is local of residue characteristic $p$ and $n=1$, Theorem~\ref{RPlusCMIntro} amounts to the following concrete assertion: for any system of parameters $x_1,...,x_d$ in $R/p$ and any relation $\sum_i r_i x_i = 0$ in $R/pR$, there exists a finite injection $R \hookrightarrow S$ of domains such that the relation $\sum_i r_i x_i = 0$ becomes trivial in $S/pS$, i.e., is an $S/pS$-linear combination of trivial Koszul relations.
+Despite involving the large ring $R^+$, Theorem~\ref{RPlusCMIntro} is essentially a finitistic statement.
+In fact, in the key special case where $R$ is local of residue characteristic $p$ and $n=1$, Theorem~\ref{RPlusCMIntro} amounts to the following concrete assertion: for any system of parameters $x_1,...,x_d$ in $R/p$ and any relation $\sum_i r_i x_i = 0$ in $R/pR$, there exists a finite injective map $R \hookrightarrow S$ of domains such that the relation $\sum_i r_i x_i = 0$ becomes trivial in $S/pS$, i.e., is an $S/pS$-linear combination of trivial Koszul relations.
 Note that it is necessary to work modulo a power of $p$ (or after $p$-adic completion) in Theorem~\ref{RPlusCMIntro}: if $R$ is an excellent noetherian domain containing $\mathbf{Q}$ and $\dim(R) \geq 3$, then $R^+$ is {\em never} CM over $R$ due to trace obstructions.